Therapy for High-Conflict Couples

 You can’t seem to have a single conversation without things going south.

-• Fights heat up quickly & are difficult to resolve
+• Fights heat up quickly & never get resolved

 • Avoiding vulnerable topics so they won’t be used as ammunition in arguments